parasite comparison

 • Simparica Trio (6-pack): $110–145

-Monthly cost is very similar between the two — typically within $1–3 of each other for the same weight range.
-Buying in 6-packs saves around 15–20% compared to single-chew pricing.
+Monthly cost is virtually the same — typically within $1–3 for the same weight range.
+Buying in 6-packs saves around 15–20% compared to single-chew pricing, which adds up over a year.

 NZ parasite context

-New Zealand’s parasite landscape is different from Australia’s, and that matters for this comparison:
+New Zealand’s parasite picture is different from Australia’s, and the distinction matters here.

 What NZ dogs actually face

-• Ticks — brown dog ticks and bush ticks are present but far less common than in Australia.
-NZ does not have paralysis ticks (that’s an Australian problem)
+• Ticks — brown dog ticks and bush ticks exist here, but tick burden is mild compared to Australia.
+NZ does not have paralysis ticks — that’s an Australian problem you can stop worrying about

-• Heartworm — rare in NZ but not non-existent.
-The NZ Veterinary Association still recommends prevention, particularly in warmer northern regions
+• Heartworm — rare in NZ but not absent, particularly in warmer northern regions.
+The NZ Veterinary Association still recommends prevention

-• Intestinal worms — roundworm, hookworm, and whipworm are all present in NZ.
-Whipworm is less common but still a consideration
+• Intestinal worms — roundworm, hookworm, and whipworm all present.
+Whipworm is less common but it’s there

-• Mites — demodex and sarcoptic mange occur in NZ dogs
+• Mites — demodex and sarcoptic mange do occur

 What this means for your choice